 In July 2012, the Company signed a rental agreement for its corporate executive office in New York for an annual rental fee of approximately \$137 (subject to certain adjustments) which was to expire in September 2015.
 However, in January 2014, the Company entered into an amended lease agreement with the landlord for a different office space within the same building.
-The initial annual rental fee for this new office is approximately \$403 (subject to certain future escalations and adjustments) beginning when the new office space is available, which is expected to be in the third quarter of 2014.
-This lease will expire five years and three months after the new office space is available.
-Rent expense for operating leases for the three and six month periods ended June 30, 2014 were \$70 and \$182, respectively.
-Rent expense for operating leases for the three and six month periods ended June 30, 2013 were \$63 and \$107, respectively.
+The initial annual rental fee for this new office is approximately \$403 (subject to certain future escalations and adjustments) beginning when the new office space was available on August 1, 2014.
+This lease will expire in October 2019.
+Rent expense for operating leases for the three and nine month periods ended September 30, 2014 were \$91 and \$273, respectively.
+Rent expense for operating leases for the three and nine month periods ended September 30, 2013 were \$68 and \$175, respectively.